ultimape/garden/weeds/write-drafts/longform/virtual-assistant-needs.md

 It occurred to me that I may need multiple Virtual Assistants responsible for specific tasks, all in different time zones that can work together to coordinate tasks.
 If I end up needing support with making phone calls during times when I am asleep, relaying this to another assistant who can follow up with me later in the day may be needed.

-I don't expect this kind of support will be something addressable in the short term, but figuring an elegant way to help with with this would be wonderful.
+I don't expect this kind of support will be something addressable in the short term, but figuring an elegant way to help with this would be wonderful.

 ### 5. More esoteric problems